Graduate Admissions

 Once the application is completed, students can view their application status.

-These materials are required by the Department and the Department determines the specifications of each item (e.g. page length, details included, etc.).
-Questions about these materials should be directed to Program Coordinator Rebekah Sims.
+These materials are required by the WGSS department, which determines the specifications of each item (e.g. page length, details included, etc.).
+Questions about these materials should be directed to the Graduate Program Coordinator.

 Statement of Purpose: A brief intellectual statement of purpose (up to three pages, double spaced) that explains why the applicant wants to pursue a graduate degree in Women's, Gender and Sexuality Studies.
 The statement of purpose should emphasize the applicant's scholarly interests, future career plans, and detail how a graduate degree in Women's, Gender and Sexuality Studies is the logical next step in the applicant's professional and intellectual development.